Install and configure the Stripe Tax app

 In the Stripe Dashboard:

-- Set your origin address.
+- Set your head office address.

 - Select your preset tax code.